open-telemetry/opentelemetry-java-instrumentation/CONTRIBUTING.md

 ## Building

-In order to build and test this whole repository you need JDK 17+.
+In order to build and test this whole repository you need JDK 17 or higher.

 Some instrumentations and tests may put constraints on which java versions they support.
 See [Running the tests](./docs/contributing/running-tests.md) for more details.